luca-g97/Master-Thesis/README.md

-# A White-Box Approach to LLM Explainability: The RENN Framework
+# A White-Box Approach to LLM Explainability: Tracing Training Sources with RENN’s Compressed Activation Analysis

 **This repository contains the research and implementation for the master's thesis, "A White-Box Approach to LLM Explainability: Tracing Training Sources with RENN's Compressed Activation Analysis," completed at the University of Applied Sciences Upper Austria, Media Department.**